Websoft9Archive/ansible-moodle/docs/solution-upgrade.md

 #For Ubuntu&Debian
 apt update && apt upgrade -y
 ```
-> This deployment package is preconfigured with a scheduled task for automatic updates.
+> This deployment package is pre-configured with a scheduled task for automatic updates.
 If you want to remove the automatic update, please delete the corresponding Cron

 ## Moodle Upgrade

-Moodle provided multiple upgrade methonds, inlucdes: automatic upgrade, upload source code for upgrading, using CLI for upgrading
+Moodle provided multiple upgrade methods, includes: automatic upgrade, upload source code for upgrading, using CLI for upgrading

 More detail please refer to Moodle official docs [Moodle Upgrading](https://docs.moodle.org/37/en/Upgrading)